-A Project Summary Document (PSD) is prepared for each project.
+- A Project Summary Document (PSD) is prepared for each project.
 PSDs for private sector projects will be released at least 30 days prior to consideration of the project by the Board of Directors.
 PSDs for public sector projects will be released at least 60 days before Board consideration, after passing Initial Review by the Bank's management.
-PSDs will be updated if material changes are made to the project.
+PSDs will be updated if material changes are made to the project. - In order to make available information about the Bank's operations in a given country, PSDs will, as soon as practicable after the posting of the English version, be translated into the relevant official national language and posted on the Bank's website.
+Translated PSDs will also be made available in the relevant Resident Offices.